-The unadjusted wage differentials are shown in Figure 1a.14 For simplicity we refer to those with a university bachelor's degree and no additional post-secondary education as "BA graduates," even though this group includes those with other degrees such as BSc or B Ed.
-Similarly, we call those with a non-university post-secondary diploma or certificate "PS graduates."
+The unadjusted wage differentials are shown in Figure 1a.
+For simplicity we refer to those with a university bachelor's degree and no additional post-secondary education as "BA graduates" even though this group includes those with other degrees such as B.Sc. or B. Ed.
+Similarly, we call those with a non-university post-secondary diploma or certificate "PS graduates".
 This heterogeneous group includes graduates of CEGEPs and community colleges as well as those who completed a trade school program.

-Perhaps the most striking result in Figure 1a is the sharp increase in the return to a university BA over the past 25 years, from a wage differential of 32 percent in 1980 to 40 percent in 2005.
-Almost all of this increase took place during the period 1995-2005, although a smaller rise also occurred between 1980 and 1985.
-The modest change in the unadjusted BA-high school gap between 1980 and 1995 is consistent with Burbidge, Magee, and Robb (2002), who find little change in this gap using SCF data for a similar period.
-Note also that, consistent with Card and Lemieux (2001) and Boudarbat, Lemieux, and Riddell (2006), the increase in the return to a university BA was particularly large for younger workers.15
+Perhaps the most striking result in Figure 1a is the sharp increase in the return to a university BA over the past 25 years, from a wage differential of 32% in 1980 to 40% in 2005.
+Almost all of this increase took place during the period 1995 to 2005, although a smaller rise also occurred between 1980 and 1985.
+The modest change in the unadjusted BA-high school gap between 1980 and 1995 is consistent with Burbidge et al. (2002) who find little change in this gap using SCF data for a similar period.

-The earnings gap between high school graduates and those with postgraduate and professional degrees is much larger-over 50 percentage points-but was more stable over this 25-year period, increasing modestly from 51 percent to 54 percent.
+The earnings gap between high school graduates and those with postgraduate and professional degrees is much larger - over 50 percentage points - but was more stable over this 25-year period, increasing modestly from 51% to 54%.
 There is also an upward trend in the return to a post-secondary diploma, albeit less dramatic than that associated with university BA programs.
 At the bottom of the educational distribution, men with less than a high school education earn a bit less than their counterparts who completed high school.
-The earnings difference between high school dropouts and graduates was small over the period 1980-1995 but widened recently to almost 10 percent.
+The earnings difference between high school dropouts and graduates was small over the period 1980 to 1995 but widened recently to almost 10%.
 Taken at face value, Figure 1a suggests that for men the returns to completing high school were very small during the 1980s and 1990s.